noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 8. **System persists transaction**: The system saves the transaction to the database through the repository layer.

-9. **System caches response (if idempotency key present)**: If an idempotency key was provided and transaction creation was successful, the system caches the response (status code and body) associated with the idempotency key and request hash.
+9. **System caches response (if idempotency key present and successful)**: If an idempotency key was provided and transaction creation was successful (HTTP 200), the system caches the response (status code and body) associated with the idempotency key and request hash with a TTL (default 24 hours).
+If the response is not successful (e.g., HTTP 400, 500), the response is not cached, allowing retries to attempt the operation again.

 10. **System returns success response**: The system returns HTTP 200 with the created transaction object including the assigned ID and timestamp.